Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 2) Does Disney Cruise Line have a private island?

-In early 2023, Disney announced plans for opening of a second private island experience in the Caribbean.
-Lighthouse Point on Eleuthera in the Bahamas will open in 2024 and will be a sort of sister destination to Castaway Cay.
-The new private Disney port-of-call destination will include three beaches (two family beaches plus one adults-only beach), a water play area, a local crafts pavilion, watercraft and bicycle rentals, hiking and biking trails, and more.
+Disney’s Lookout Cay at Lighthouse Point on Eleuthera in the Bahamas opened in June 2024 and is a sister destination to Castaway Cay.
+The new Disney port-of-call destination has three beaches (two family beaches plus one adults-only beach), a water play area, a local crafts pavilion, watercraft and bicycle rentals, hiking and biking trails, and more.

 3) What’s included on a Disney cruise?

-While DCL is not an all-inclusive cruise line, the base price of your Disney cruise covers almost everything: accommodations, meals, room service, non-alcoholic beverages, unlimited soft-serve ice cream, live productions, movies, pools and water slides, character meet-and-greets, and kids clubs.
+While DCL is not an all-inclusive cruise line, the base price of your Disney cruise covers almost everything: accommodations, meals, room service, most non-alcoholic beverages, unlimited soft-serve ice cream, live productions, movies, pools and water slides, character meet-and-greets, and kids clubs.

 So, what’s not included on a Disney cruise?
 Airfare and airport transfers, specialty restaurants (generally the adult-only dining spots on Disney’s cruise ships), gratuities, alcoholic and bottled beverages, shore excursions, spa treatments.
 Some snacks are also available for purchase, though most food is free.